cesarParra/apexdocs/examples/markdown-custom-templates/docs/index.md

 - [BaseClass](miscellaneous/BaseClass.md) - Base class providing common functionality for derived classes.
 This class demonstrates inheritance features that can be captured in custom templates.
 It includes protected methods and properties that inherited classes can use.
+This is a link to [MyClass](miscellaneous/MyClass.md) and this is a link to something that does not exist NonExistentClass .
 - [MyClass](miscellaneous/MyClass.md) - This is a sample class to demonstrate custom template functionality in ApexDocs.
 It contains various elements that can be rendered using custom templates:
 - Class-level annotations